sathvikbhagavan/CS202A/README.md

 -k or --kdim: The value of k

--o or --output_file: Optional, The location of the csv file to dump the output
+-o or --output_file: The location of the csv file to dump the output

 Example run will be